hipc-book/hipc-book.github.io/_lectures/5-on-node_parallelism.md

 Although the value of `x` in the struct is not changing, because the values are stored contiguously in memory the write function continually invalidates the cache line for other processors.
 This causes the cache line to be evicted and reloaded each time a read is issued.

 In most cases, false sharing can be avoided or mitigated with simple code changes (or by the compiler!).
-We'll look at some of these later in this unit.

 #  The Fork-Join Model and POSIX Threads